State and Private Forestry

-The State and Private Forestry (S&PF) branch of the USDA Forest Service brings forest management assistance and expertise to a wide spectrum of partners including state forestry agencies, local governments, nonprofit organizations, landowners, and tribes.
+The State, Private, and Tribal Forestry (SPTF) branch of the USDA Forest Service brings forest management assistance and expertise to a wide spectrum of partners including state forestry agencies, local governments, nonprofit organizations, landowners, and tribes.
 1

 • Providing cutting-edge technical expertise